gotham-savior/AV-Project/README.md

 # AV-Project
 **open source AV project that provides understanding of different algorithms and techniques in Perception, Planning and Control.<br />**

-Installing ROS on local windows machine <br />
+**Setting up the hardware, installing necessary software components and testing each one if they're installed properly** Installing ROS on local windows machine <br />
 Installing ROS on Jetson nano<br />
 Installing rp lidar SDK and testing the rp lidar sensor - elaborate on sepcs of lidar, working<br />